NoahAronov/website-assets/noah-blog/content/accomplishments.md

  - ISC2 Certified in Cybersecurity
  - ITILv4 Foundations

+2. After a period of self-guided learning, online labs, and a home lab, passed these intermediate certification exams with one week of study each:
+ - ISC2 Systems Security Certified Practitioner
+ - CompTIA CySA+
+ - CompTIA PenTest+

-2. Top 1% out of global players on TryHackMe.com.
+3. Top 1% out of global players on TryHackMe.

+4. Completed all learning paths (non-SOC) on TryHackMe.

+5. Completed the Red Teaming capstone challenge on TryHackMe.

+6. Received a scholarship from the College of Information Technology at WGU.

-3. Received an excellence award from WGU for the final paper in the Communications course.
+7. Received an excellence award from WGU for the final paper in the Communications course.

-4. Received a scholarship from the College of Information Technology at WGU.
+8. Completed the capstone project for the BSCSIA degree at WGU.

+9. Graduated from WGU with a Bachelor of Science, Cybersecurity and Information Assurance.

+10. Accepted as a graduate student at WGU for a Master of Science, Cybersecurity and Information Assurance.

-5. Participated in a hands-on workshop in satellite hacking with software-defined radio.
+11. Participated in a hands-on workshop in satellite hacking with software-defined radio.

-6. Participated in a set of hands-on CTF challenges in prompt injection for large language models (LLMs).
+12. Participated in a set of hands-on CTF challenges in prompt injection for large language models (LLMs).

-7. Achieved a hands-on certification in multi-cloud red teaming, with AWS, GCP, and Azure.
+13. Achieved a hands-on certification (MCRTA) in multi-cloud red teaming, with AWS, GCP, and Azure.

-8. Achieved a hands-on certification in practical OSINT for penetration testing and red teaming.
+14. Achieved a hands-on certification (PJOR) in practical OSINT for penetration testing and red teaming.

-9. Completed Network Engineer and Security Engineer Microsoft Cloud Skills Challenges.

-10. Completed over 100 IT and cybersecurity courses outside of school and university from leading industry providers.

-11. Completed over 250 IT and cybersecurity labs for hands-on practice.

-12. Completed over 40 IT and cybersecurity certificates and certifications.

-13. Hands-on experience with more than 10 programming, query, scripting, and configuration languages.
+15. Hands-on experience with more than 10 programming, query, scripting, and configuration languages.
 HTML, CSS, JavaScript, Python, Bash, PowerShell, SQL, YAML, TOML, XML, Lua.

+16. Completed Network Engineer and Security Engineer Microsoft Cloud Skills Challenges.

+17. Completed over 100 IT and cybersecurity courses outside of school and university from leading industry providers.

+18. Completed over 250 IT and cybersecurity labs for hands-on practice.

+129. Completed over 40 IT and cybersecurity certificates and certifications.

-14. Connected with over 1000 cybersecurity professionals on LinkedIn.
+20. Connected with over 1000 cybersecurity professionals on LinkedIn.

-15. Member of over 20 cybersecurity Discord servers.
+21. Member of over 20 cybersecurity Discord servers.

-16. Member of 10 professional cybersecurity organizations.
+22. Member of 10 professional cybersecurity organizations.